marcopedrinazzi/twitter-covid19-vis/views/generalcovid/VIEW_General_Twitter_Sentiment_Analysis.md

 ![sentiment_heat.png](./img/sentiment_heat.png)

-### Distribution of sentiment values classified by sentiment category (tweets with covid19 hashtags)
+### Distribution of sentiment values classified by sentiment category (tweets with COVID-19 hashtags)

-We've selected some covid19 hashtags and showed the distribution of their sentiment scores: **covid19, coronavirus, covid, covid-19, covid_19, corona, coronaoutbreak**
+We've selected some COVID-19 hashtags and showed the distribution of their sentiment scores: **covid19, coronavirus, covid, covid-19, covid_19, corona, coronaoutbreak**.

 ```python